Support Your Library

 The Prince George Public Library is home to 61,494 cardholders and serves over approximately 1,000 people each day between two branches: Bob Harkins Branch, downtown, and Nechako Branch, in the Hart.

-Your support helps PGPL connect people and ideas, inspiring the community to read, learn and discover.
+Your support helps PGPL connect people and ideas, inspiring the community to read, connect, and share.

 Ways to Give